mbarcia/CSV-Payments-PoC/pipeline-framework/README.md

 Developers only need to:

 1. Annotate their service class with `@PipelineStep`
-2. Annotate their mapper classes with `@MapperForStep`
+2. Create their mapper classes that implement the appropriate mapper interfaces
 3. Implement the mapper interfaces (`InboundMapper`, `OutboundMapper`)
 4. Implement the service interface (`StepOneToOne`, etc.)